wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 And who doesn't love puppies?
 Recap...
 Lists are _ordered_ _collections_ of information that you can recognize by their use of `[` and `]`.
 To access or _address_ elements in the list, you can use _indices_.
 They start at `0` in Python.
 The last element of a list has the index of the length of the list minus 1.
 When _slicing_ a list, use two indices separated by `:`.
-If you leave one off, it means everying up to or beyond that element.
+If you leave one off, it means everything up to or beyond that element.

 #### 🙋 Question 1: Slicing